zeptofs/nz-api-documentation/source/index.html.md

 `DELETE /payment_requests/{payment_request_ref}`

-A PR can only be cancelled if it has not yet matured.
+A Payment Request can be cancelled as long as the associated transaction's state is maturing or matured.

 <h3 id="Cancel-a-Payment-Request-parameters" class="parameters">Parameters</h3>